 If you’re a history buff who loves digging into the history of countries while travelling, or if you’d like to see how the urban landscape has changed in big cities, and you can’t wait to spend your mornings and late afternoons watching locals performing traditional rituals at the temples, Taipei won’t disappoint you.

 Bonus: the majority of signs at memorials, museums, and temples in Taipei are in English.

 This is literally translated as the National “Father of the Nation” Memorial Hall.
 It was dedicated to Dr. Sun Yat-sen, a crucial Chinese revolutionary, first president, and founding father of the Republic of China.

 Note: ROC or the Republic of China is the official name of Taiwan.
 China is officially called the People’s Republic of China.

-If you like historical monuments with a pinch of “entertainment,” this is the place for you.
 Every hour, there is a ceremonial changing of the guards in the hall that is packed with tourists, cameras, selfie sticks, and yet is still worth the watch.

 On the ground floor, there are displays of Sun’s life and the revolution he led.
 The building serves as a multi-purpose educational (a library with over 300,000 books!) and cultural center (the main Taiwanese film awards ceremony is held here yearly) too.